Theradome beauty

 Laser Hair Therapy and Your Eyes

-Then there's your body's innate urge to protect itself.
+Then there's your body's innate urge for eye protection itself.
 Logic dictates that you won’t stare at the sun, and if you do, you’ll end up feeling the urge to blink.
 And unless you’re a robot, you won’t be able to fight off your body’s survival instincts to preserve your eyesight.
 The same happens with red light.
 None of 80 of Theradome's 680nm lasers will actually harm your eyes.
 But even if they could you wouldn't be able to stare into them without blinking anyway.

 In the case of our Theradome laser hair restoration helmet, not only are our eighty 678-nm lasers not collimated, as mentioned above, but chances are you wouldn’t be able to stare directly into the lasers before blinking and thus avoiding damage to your eyes.